NHERI-SimCenter/R2DExamples/E5GroundShakingAndLiquefaction/README.rst

       :align: center

 #. **HAZ** Now in the hazard panel, the **User Specified Ground Motions** option is selected which allows for the use of pre-generated earthquake scenarios.
 The following figure shows the relevant example files which are now entered in this pane.
-The peak ground acceleration, peak ground deformation (in both the horizontal and vertical directions) are used as intensity measure to quantify the potential earthquake effects.
+The peak ground acceleration and peak ground deformation (in both the horizontal and vertical directions) are used as intensity measures to quantify the potential earthquake effects.

    .. figure:: figures/r2dt-0005-HAZ.png
       :width: 600px